misteruntouchable/Common-User-Issues-Resolved-by-Active-Directory/README.md

    </br>

 <p align="center">
-   Another issue for Active Directory is the change of a User's Profile: <br/>
+   A third issue of Active Directory is the changing of a User's Profile: <br/>
  <img src="https://imgur.com/pMKtol1.png" height="80%" width="80%" "/>
 <p align="center"> In this you are going to right click on the User Name then go to the properties.
 Then click the Profile type.
 Here if you want to change
                    the description of the User, their is a prompt for that here.
 If you want to add a phone number you can also add it here.</br>